-- Time Scale: This displays the time scale along the x-axis. - Vertical Scale: This scale is on the y-axis.
-By default, this option is enabled so that the scale is shown. - Legend: This shows the legend in the right margin of the timeline.
+- Time Scale: This displays a time scale along the x-axis. - Vertical Scale: This scale is on the y-axis.
+By default, this option is enabled so that the scale is shown. - · Legend: This shows the legend in the right margin of the timeline.
 This is also enabled by default. - Adjust Graphics to Legend Height: This forces the size of the diagram to be large enough to show all legend items. - Frames: Frames give an outline to the bars.
 The usage of frames becomes visible only when zooming in very closely such that each bar is separated from the other.
-Figure 4-17 illustrates the Quantitative Timeline with frames.
+Figure 4-15 illustrates the Quantitative Timeline with frames.
 In this figure, the Application function group is shown with a black outline, while the MPIs are shown with a white outline. - Grid: Use this checkbox to turn the grid on or off.
 The grid is drawn on top of the data and is aligned with the ticks on the scales.
 By default, this checkbox is activated.
-The difference between a Chart with grid and without grid is seen when comparing Figure 4-15, which shows the grid and Figure 4-16, where the grid is disabled.

-Figure 4-17.
+Figure 4-15.
 Using frames in the Quantitative Timeline